Obscure Curiosities

 Criticism, Deep Dives

-Sabrina Carpenter’s latest single “Manchild” might just be one of the most brilliant pop songs of the 2020s.
-Beyond its catchy beat and sassy lyrics, the track doubles as sharp social commentary, and its music video unfolds as a pastiche of classic film moments that enrich the song’s narrative.
-In this deep dive, I’ll apply…
+A Deep Dive into a Modern Pop Masterpiece Sabrina Carpenter’s latest single “Manchild” might just be one of the most brilliant pop songs of the 2020s.
+Beyond its catchy beat and sassy lyrics, the track doubles as sharp social commentary, and its music video unfolds as a pastiche of classic film moments that enrich the…

 Previous Page